Doors. Please Touch

 A Training Workshop on Accessibility to Museums at the Sursock Museum

-A training on accessibility to museums took place at the Sursock Museum under the supervision of experts from the Omero Museum.
+A training on accessibility to museums took place at the Sursock Museum.
 The training was attended by more than 40 cultural operators, archeologists and guides.

-Starting January 2019, the National Museum of Beirut opened its doors for the first for the blind & visually impaired.
-Red Oak has been organizing tactile guided tour for special needs’ schools and other institutions with the collaboration with the Directorate General of Antiquities (DGA).
+Starting January 2019, the National Museum of Beirut and MACAM opened their doors for the first time for the blind & visually impaired.
+Red Oak has been organizing tactile guided tours for special needs’ schools and the community with the collaboration of the Directorate General of Antiquities (DGA).